metricq/metricq-python/docs/upgrading.rst

 The methods :meth:`TimeAggregate.dict` and :meth:`TimeValue.dict` have been deprecated.
 Use the individual fields instead.
 The using code has more context and should know better which fields to include.
-In particular, whether to use :attr:`TimeAggregate.mean_sum` or :attr:`TimeAggregate.mean_integral` and which :attr:`TimeValue.timestamp` type to use.
+In particular, whether to use :attr:`TimeAggregate.mean_sum` or :meth:`TimeAggregate.mean_integral` and which :attr:`TimeValue.timestamp` type to use.